,

 What’s the Bree app maximum amount?

 Bree’s maximum advance is $750.
-Your individual limit may be lower depending on your income history.
-If you need more than $750, NotchUp advances up to $1,500 — it’s the only app-based option in Canada at that level.
+Your individual limit may be lower depending on your income history, and new customers typically start below the maximum and build up with on-time repayments.
+If you need more than $750, NotchUp advances up to $1,500.
+It’s the only app-based option in Canada at that level.

 Is there a Canadian app like Dave or Earnin?

-Dave and Earnin are US-only products and do not operate in Canada.
+Dave and Earnin are US-only products and don’t operate in Canada.
 For Canadian options in the same category, see our apps like Earnin in Canada guide.
-NotchUp is the closest Canadian equivalent to Earnin — an earned wage access product that advances money you have already earned, not a loan.
+NotchUp is the closest Canadian equivalent to Earnin, an earned wage access product that advances money you’ve already earned rather than a loan.
 Bree is structurally similar to Dave in design.
 Neither US app works with Canadian bank accounts.

 Do these apps do a credit check?